2023 State Guide to Scattering Ashes - Hawaii Edition

 Another popular scattering urn option available at many funeral homes throughout the country includes ones made from paper.
 Similar to the Eco Scattering Urn, these have a long tube-like shape to help people scatter away from their body.
 The paper urns typically come with a nature scene or other image printed on the outside and are available in multiple sizes.

 As more people continue to choose to be cremated instead of buried (because of a lower cost of cremation, among many other reasons), a number of new types of memorials are being introduced.
 With so many new uplifting options, many families are finding it challenging to choose a single memorial to honor their loved one, and instead, are dividing up their loved one’s ashes into multiple memorials.
-This commonly includes scattering a portion of the ashes and then using the remaining ashes in a bio urn to grow a living tree memorial, a living urn indoors with a bonsai tree or houseplant, or having them placed in a piece of jewelry or stone, among many other options.
+This commonly includes scattering a portion of the ashes and then using the remaining ashes in a bio urn to grow a living tree memorial, a living urn indoors with a bonsai tree or houseplant, or having them placed in a piece of cremation jewelry or stone, among many other options.